 This also applies if someone is bullied or harassed to the point they felt no option but to resign.
 If, as an employer, you do not do enough to stop the bullying, they could file a claim in the employment tribunal for constructive dismissal and if the bullying or harassment was because of a protected characteristic, there is the risk of a discrimination claim being brought.

 Your company should encourage employees to share feedback in order to get a better understanding of what is happening underneath the surface of your business.
 Through ongoing surveys and anonymous “suggestion boxes”, you can help management understand what the actual on-the-ground problems are, and also give them the ability to make smarter decisions and help reduce any patterns of discrimination.

 Ensure you give employees the ability to provide feedback on every aspect of your company, including training, your workplace policy, and general working practices.

 Employee feedback, can help business leaders to take immediate action on smaller, more pressing issues, while also informing long-term strategies.

 Getting diversity, inclusivity, and equality right is a tricky yet vitally important aspect of any company.
 True diversity comes from listening to employees, removing any unwanted biases, and asking tough questions about your own practices.
 It also does not come overnight and needs to be continuously reviewed.

 Percy Hughes & Roberts can help business owners create a diverse workplace through well-crafted workplace policies and contracts of employment.
 Our employment law experts can advise on any potential pitfalls, and ensure your business is doing all it can to promote equality and diversity.

-At Percy Hughes & Roberts, our Head of Employment, Sarah Simcott, boasts years of experience and promises a confidential, friendly, and honest approach to all issues within the employment law field, particularly issues involving diversity and potential discrimination claims.
+At Percy Hughes & Roberts, we boast years of experience and promise a confidential, friendly, and honest approach to all issues within the employment law field, particularly issues involving diversity and potential discrimination claims.